devon-smith/Ethereum-Mining-Rig/README.md

 - GPUs: Various models including NVIDIA and AMD
 - Motherboards: Each capable of supporting multiple GPUs
 - Power Supplies: 1200W and above for optimal power distribution
-- Frames: Custom-built for holding GPUs securely in place
+- Frames: Custom-built based on the number of GPUs to hold

 ## Step 1: Planning and Design